davkoh/Horseshoe-Bayesian-Quantile-Regression/README.md

 The important codes are in the root directory, and the "functions" directory
 *  HSBQR.m (or HSBQR.R) is the main function that you will need if you'd like to use our method.
 *  MC_example.m shows how to setup the Monte-Carlo experiments done in the paper, and run the HSBQR on one of experiments (This code uses the files in the MC directory too)
 *  GaR_example.m shows how to setup the empirical application as done in the paper, and run the HSBQR with iterative expanding sample sizes.
-Please note that macroeconomic data can undergo heavy revision over time so that your empirical results might vary.
+Please note that macroeconomic data can undergo heavy revision over time, so your empirical results might vary.

 -----